purdue-orbital/Git-for-Orbital/docs/index.md

-# Git and GitHub: What its all about
+# Git and GitHub: What it's all about

 Welcome to the _Git for Orbital_ Repository Wiki Page!